telephil9/vdir/README.md

 vdir
 =====
 A minimalistic visual directory browser for Plan9.

 ![vdir](vdir.png)

 Actions are performed using the right mouse button:
 - Home: go to current user's home directory
+- Open: present an entry to jump to a given directory
-- Up: go to the parent directory
+- Up  : go to the parent directory
-- Cd: present an entry to jump to a given directory
+- New dir : present an entry to create a new directory
+- New file: present an entry to create a new empty file

 Right-clicking on folders, opens them.
 Right-clicking on files send them to the plumber.